 However, you may not want to spend all your free time grooming, training, and cleaning your house because of your dog.
-If not, we’ve got you covered!
+In this article, we’ll outline the perfect dog if you don’t want all the extra hassle.
+There are many dog breedsthat would be great pets if you are looking for a laid-back experience.
+So if you’re interested in learning more about these breeds, we’ve got you covered!

 Ready to get started?
 Let’s go!

 Dog hair everywhere!
 Have you ever gone to a friend’s house and sat on their furniture only to be immediately covered in their pup’s fur, even before the dog touches you?
-Some dog breeds just explode fur continuously, regardless of how much brushing you do.
+Some dog breeds just shed theirfur continuously, regardless of how much brushing you do.
+If you are looking for a low-maintenance dog, you surely aren’t looking for a big shedder.
 Many breeds are low shedders and they make our low-maintenance list.

 The non-athletes.
 Not every dog breed is cut out to be a canine Olympian.
 Sure, Border Collies, Australian Shepherds, Labs, and other working dogs excel at athletics.
 But, there are many dog breeds that only need moderate exercise to stay healthy physically and mentally.
 A little ball throwing or a good walk/run every day for these guys goes a long way toward keeping them happy.

 Smart and ready to show it.
 The dog breeds that have made our low-maintenance list are smart cookies and are easy to train.
 They can learn new skills quickly and can be counted on to (mostly) leave the puppy shenanigans behind once they become adults.
+Training a dog can be an arduous process for many owners, and low-maintenance breeds help to alleviate some of this work through their high intelligence levels and obedient personality.
 However, there’s no guarantee when squeaky toys are involved.

-The Velcro Vizsla, so named for her need to be close.
+The Velcro Vizsla is named named for their need to be close to their owners.
 A great jogging buddy, this breed is very intelligent and easily trainable.
 They are very easy to groom, with a beautiful red short and sleek coat.
 Vizslas are talkers; she will moan or whine to make her wishes known.
 She can suffer from separation anxiety if left alone for long hours.
-The Vizsla is a good choice for families with children.
+Vizslas are great family dogs, and are and ideal choice for families with children.

 American Staffordshire Terrier